sdejongh/jinjacraft/README.md

 # JINJACRAFT

-JinjaCraft is a simple Python command-line tool which can generate text file based on a Jinja2 template and a YAML data file.
+JinjaCraft is a simple Python command-line tool which can generate text file based on a Jinja2 template and a YAML data file and  event generate a base data file in Yaml format from a Jinja2 template.

 ## Requirements